 - A sharp, "burning" sensation in the forefoot that radiates towards your toes

-- Numbness – or "pins and needles" – in the affected toes
+- Numbness – or "pins and needless" – in the affected toes

 - Difficulty walking – and running – due to the pain